Teaching and Learning

 Religious Education/Sacramental Program

 Various Liturgical events are celebrated throughout the year.
-These include: An opening School Mass, grade Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
+These include: An opening School Mass, class Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
 Parents and family members are invited to all Masses and Liturgies.

-The Sacramental Programs for Reconciliation, Eucharist and Confirmation are Parish based with parents, Parish Priest and School working closely together.
+The Sacramental Programs for Reconciliation, Eucharist and Confirmation are school based with parents, Parish Priest and School working closely together.
 A vital component in the preparations for the celebration of each sacrament is the involvement of parents.

 The Library is an integral part of the school that provides support for all areas of the curriculum.
 The school library is open to the students, teachers and the school community.
 The Library aims to provide an environment which is welcoming and stimulating for individual and group learning with flexible furnishings and a range of quality literature.

-Literacy is a part of every key learning area and is also explicitly taught in other curriculum areas.
 Parent information sessions are held to assist parents in promoting literacy in the home.

 Human Society and Its Environment